Arcmyx/GPRSerialTestSender/README.md

-# GPRSerialTestSender
+# GPRSerialTestSender (OBSOLETE)

 ## Overview

 GPRSerialTestSender is a Windows C++ application designed to send test data over a serial port.
-It is intended for use in FLL team 65226 Lego Dynamics' Innovation Project for the 2025-2026 season UNEARTHED, providing a simple interface for serial communication testing and debugging for the Perlin noise renderer..
+It is intended for use in FLL team 65226 Lego Dynamics' Innovation Project for the 2025-2026 season UNEARTHED, providing a simple interface for serial communication testing and debugging for the Perlin noise renderer.

 ## Features